BlackHammerMc-2025/BookShelf/README.md

 ### 🤔 Why this was made

-I made it by myself because I was sick of high ping on servers I could get doxxed on, I still own and maintain both Artemis, BlackHammerMC, and another project.
+I made it by myself because I was sick of high ping on servers I could get doxxed on, I still own and maintain both BookShelf, BlackHammerMC, and another project.
 I also just wanted to play with my friends, but some people do not have the materials, or knowledge like me to do the same.
 That is why this server exists and is public.

 ![minecraft-minecraft-steve](https://github.com/user-attachments/assets/6a8fadb8-f5b8-49a8-8721-40849559fd9f)